x-JOC/laravel-one-time-passwords/docs/basic-usage/configuring-notifications.md

 ## Adding support for additional channels

-To add support for additional channels, you can do so by creating a new notification class that extends the `Spatie\LaravelOneTimePasswords\Notifications\OneTimePasswordNotification` class.
+To add support for additional channels, you can do so by creating a new notification class that extends the `Spatie\OneTimePasswords\Notifications\OneTimePasswordNotification` class.
 In that you custom class, you can add additional channels to the `via` method.

 Before adding support for additional channels, please make sure to read the [Laravel documentation on customizing notification channels](https://laravel.com/docs/11.x/notifications).